DevOpsHiveHQ/awesome-kustomize/CONTRIBUTING.md

 # Contribution Guidelines

-All feedback and contributions are welcome.
+If you have a resource, plugin, or anything related to Kustomize, feel free to contribute.

-If you have a resource, plugin, or anything related to Kustomize, feel free to open a [PR](https://github.com/aabouzaid/awesome-kustomize/compare) for it.
+Contributions are welcome, add links through [pull requests](https://github.com/aabouzaid/awesome-kustomize/pulls) or create an issue to start a discussion.